Portavita/portavita.github.io/_posts/2021-01-25-Why_Kafka_compression_might_save_you_thousands_of_dollars.markdown

 Unlike the previous Kafka project he rolled out, he did not give all instructions and directions to his developers colleagues.

-Fabio: After all, it is not a brand new project but we are porting something that already existed
+Fabio: After all, it is not a brand new project but we are porting something that already existed.

 Inner Fabio: yes, but... now Kafka runs in replica and not standalone.
 And also the previous time developers 'just made it running'.